Maryland Pharmacy Technician Licensing Guide

 The Pharmacy Technician Certification Board (PTCB) is a national organization that certifies pharmacy technicians.
 To earn PTCB certification, you must complete a PTCB-recognized training program and pass the Pharmacy Technician Certification Exam (PTCE).

-Choosing the PTCB route not only meets Maryland’s licensing requirements but also gives you a nationally portable credential—making it easier to find pharmacy technician jobs across the country and advance your career.
+This option meets Maryland’s licensing requirements and also gives you a national certified pharmacy technician (CPhT) credential, making it easier to find pharmacy technician jobs and advance your career.

 The PTCE assesses your pharmacy knowledge across four key domains: